 But when Banks learns of a mysterious tape recording that appears to bind both Jack and The Crystal Kiss together, he realises he is in a race to find the tape and understand it’s significance if he has any hope of uncovering the truth.

-Episode Three: "Bad Boy" airs Thursday, April 17 at 10 p.m. - When Banks’ old neighbor tells him that she has discovered a gun in her teenage daughter’s bedroom, his instinct is to quietly retrieve the weapon.
+Episode Three: "Bad Boy" repeats Friday, April 17 at 10 p.m. - When Banks’ old neighbor tells him that she has discovered a gun in her teenage daughter’s bedroom, his instinct is to quietly retrieve the weapon.
 But when Helen convinces him that she should lead a firearms team to take possession of the gun ‘by the book’, neither she nor Banks foresees that the incident will lead to an innocent man being critically injured.

 Soon, an internal investigation threatens to break up Banks’ team when Annie is ordered to scrutinize Helen’s role in the operation.
 The subsequent professional divisions are made worse by Annie and Banks’ fledgling romantic relationship.
 Meanwhile, news that the gun has been recently fired leaves Banks searching for both its owner and a potential victim.
 On the trail of a notorious ‘bad boy’, Banks soon discovers a connection which brings the case worryingly close to home.

 Banks begins a desperate search for daughter Tracy and her abductor, Jaff Kitson.
 Convinced that Al Jenkins is Jaff’s accomplice in the murder of Richard Martin, Banks puts pressure on Al to lead him to Jaff, but Al remains defiant.
 Meanwhile, the result of Annie’s internal investigation necessitates Helen’s immediate suspension, driving the rift between Annie and Banks deeper.